jermafenser/doom64-dc/README.md

 These instructions assume it is the only version of KOS on your system.
 If you already have KOS installed, please move it elsewhere before you begin.

-To set it up, after building/installing compilers, open a terminal and do the following:
+To set it up, after building/installing compilers, open a terminal and do the following (please pay attention to the `#` part):

     cd ~/doom64-dc
     tar xzf doom64_kos.tgz
-    # WARNING this will overwrite any existing kos directory, please move it first if one exists
+    # WARNING: YOU NEED TO REPLACE any existing kos directory, please move it to a safe place first if KOS already exists
-    mv ./doom64_kos/kos/ /opt/toolchains/dc/
+    # i.e.  mv /opt/toolchains/dc/kos ~/BACKUP_OF_MY_OLD_KOS
+    cd ./doom64_kos
+    cp -r kos /opt/toolchains/dc/
+    cd ..
-    rm ./doom64_kos
+    rm -rf ./doom64_kos
     exit

 Once you have the unpacked kos directory in place, open a new terminal.